niuware/MSBandViewer/README.md

 ## Author

-This application was coded entirely by Erik Lopez.
+This application was coded by Erik Lopez.

 ## License